Forceflow/cuda_voxelizer/README.md

  * [Trimesh2](https://github.com/Forceflow/trimesh2) for model importing.
 Latest version recommended.
  * [GLM](http://glm.g-truc.net/0.9.8/index.html) for vector math.
 Any recent version will do.

 A Visual Studio 2017 project solution is provided in the `msvc`folder.
-It is configured for CUDA 9.0 RC, but you can edit the project file to make it work with lower CUDA versions.
+It is configured for CUDA 10.0, but you can edit the project file to make it work with lower CUDA versions.
 [Philipp-M](https://github.com/Philipp-M) was kind enough to write CMake support as well.

 ## Details
 `cuda_voxelizer` implements an optimized version of the method described in M. Schwarz and HP Seidel's 2010 paper [*Fast Parallel Surface and Solid Voxelization on GPU's*](http://research.michael-schwarz.com/publ/2010/vox/).
 The morton-encoded table was based on my 2013 HPG paper [*Out-Of-Core construction of Sparse Voxel Octrees*](http://graphics.cs.kuleuven.be/publications/BLD14OCCSVO/)  and the work in [*libmorton*](https://github.com/Forceflow/libmorton).